sigasi/sigasi_insights/manual/editor.md

 ## Verilog Preprocessing/Macros

-When you hover over a Verilog preprocessor directive (e.g. `include ...`), Sigasi presents you the preprocessed text.
+When you hover over a Verilog preprocessor directive (e.g. `include ...`), Sigasi Studio presents you the preprocessed text.
 This hover also shows you, at the bottom, a convenient link to open the [views#Preprocessor View].

 ![](images/preprocessor-hover.png)